Skip to main content

 Blown micro fiber cable technology offers great benefits for quick and easy incremental installations of cables.
 The capacity of the network can quickly be increased by inserting new cables in spare microducts when needed.
 The system also minimizes the number of fiber splice joints in the network compared to traditional cable solutions.
 The blown fiber technique guarantees high performance and reliability.

-Where to use blow fiber
+Where to use air-blown cabling

 FTTH - Blown micro fiber cable systems are fast becoming the preferred system of choice in access networks, where cost of homes passed, speed of deployment, flexibility, and future scalability is of utmost importance.
 Today, blown fiber to the home is being adopted as the preferred architecture for access networks -- AKA the “last mile” – delivering telecommunications service to end-user’s premises.
+Learn more about FTTH network design and deployment.

 Note that blown fiber and micro tubes are equally suitable for outdoor use as well as indoor use.
 For indoor applications, flame retardant micro tubes are used.